MontiCore/EmbeddedMontiArc/doc/GettingStarted.md

 | Test Active Stream | scripts/{project}/testing/ | test |

 where `{project}` denotes the name of the demonstration project from the first section.

-Furthermore, the scripts should also be sub-divided by platform as can be seen [here](../src/windows).
+Apart from the project, the scripts should also be sub-divided by platform as can be seen [here](../src/windows).